Slasher4k/aaronhatchard/_posts/2019-02-22-react-fairtasker.md

 export default TaskDetails;
 ~~~

-`TasksMap` will eventually have an interactive map showing the location of tasks but for now we will simply show a card with placeholder text.
+`TasksMap` will eventually have an interactive map showing the location of tasks but for now we will simply show a `<Card />` with placeholder text.

 ~~~
 // ./components/TasksRight/TasksMap/TasksMap.js